-Essential fatty acid deficiency has been found to occur in patients with a chronic poor absorption of fat from food, some patients nourished intravenously, and in patients with cystic fibrosis.
+Essential fatty acid deficiency is rare and has been found to occur in patients with a chronic poor absorption of fat from food, some patients nourished intravenously, and in patients with cystic fibrosis.

-Because the last three months of pregnancy are a critical period for the accumulation of the omega-3 fatty acid docosahexaenoic acid (DHA) in the brain and retina, preterm infants are thought to be particularly vulnerable to adverse effects of insufficient DHA.
-Therefore, it has been proposed that preterm infant formulas be supplemented with enough DHA to bring blood and cellular DHA levels of formula-fed infants up to those of breast-fed infants.
+Because the last three months of pregnancy are a critical period for the accumulation of the omega-3 fatty acid docosahexaenoic acid (DHA) in the brain and retina, new born term and preterm infants are thought to be particularly vulnerable to adverse effects of insufficient DHA.
+Therefore, it has been proposed that term and preterm infant formulas be supplemented with enough DHA to bring blood and cellular DHA levels of formula-fed infants up to those of breast-fed infants.